-Dutch angle is an inventive method to create a off setting feeling.
+A Dutch angle is an inventive method to create an offsetting feeling.
 The idea is to give the viewer an insight into what an actor is feeling.
 The subtle hint adds drama and involvement in the film.
 The technique has acquired more utility over time and has broadened the scope of what can be done with Dutch tilt as technology has improved film and television.

-If cameras and lighting are your thing, I’d suggest you take a listen to these knowledge filled podcasts.
+If cameras and lighting are your things, I’d suggest you take a listen to these knowledge-filled podcasts.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…

 IFHTV: Indie Film Hustle TV

 Book: Rise of the Filmtrepreneur®: How to Turn Your Indie Film into a Moneymaking Business

 Book: Shooting for the Mob (Based on the Incredible True Filmmaking Story)